Quick Guide to eCommerce SEO

 From the get-go, the description outlines the product features and what that ultimately means if they buy it.

-Very high-resolution images can sometimes have a negative impact on your page load time.
+Very high-resolution images can sometimes hurt your page load time.
 Because this is an important ranking factor, make sure your PIM or DAM has an auto-resizing functionality built-in as standard.
 Failing that, you should use re-sizing apps.
 This means you won’t compromise the quality of your pictures, and you’ll be able to conserve precious bandwidth.

 Top tips and tricks for product page super SEO